With Latin America, it’s not so much if one will be asked to accept a local arbitral provider as when. And then which one.

 For a whole host of reasons – but the main one is that the CAC–CCB is a real enterprise, with a huge caseload.

-In 2014, it handled 335 cases.
+In 2016, it registered 349 new cases.
 And not all low-value either.
 Claim values range between US$20 million and US$200 million at the last count.
-The centre's by far the most popular now in Colombia.
+The centre’s by far the most popular now in Colombia.

 Is arbitration popular in Colombia?